Coherent Springer theory and the categorical Deligne-Langlands correspondence

 \section{Hochschild homology of the affine Hecke category}

-In this section we calculate the Hochschild and cyclic homology of the affine Hecke category.
-In particular we prove that the Chern character from K-theory factors through an isomorphism between $K_0$ and Hochschild homology.
-For this we use Bezrukavnikov's Langlands duality for the affine Hecke category to construct a semiorthogonal decomposition on the equivariant derived category of the Steinberg variety with simple components, from which the calculation of localizing invariants is immediate.
+In this section we calculate the Hochschild homology of the affine Hecke category.
+In particular in Corollary \ref{actual theorem} we prove that the Chern character from $K$-theory factors through an isomorphism between $K_0$ and Hochschild homology.
+For this we use Bezrukavnikov's Langlands duality for the affine Hecke category to construct a semiorthogonal decomposition on the equivariant derived category of the Steinberg stack with simple components, from which the calculation of localizing invariants is immediate.

-The results of Subsection \ref{HHSec} apply for any field $k$ of characteristic zero.
-The results of Subsections \ref{l-adic} and \ref{two hecke} specifically apply to the case $k = \bQl$.
-In Corollary \ref{actual theorem} we will pass to Hochschild homology, where statements will hold for any field of characteristic zero.
-Finally, in Subsection \ref{hh aff hecke} we will use a theorem of Ginzburg-Kazhdan-Lusztig which further requires $k$ to be algebraically closed.